nemccarthy/stash-pullrequest-builder-plugin/README.md

 **Advanced options**
 - Ignore ssl certificates:
-- Build PR targetting only these branches: common separated list of branch names.
+- Build PR targetting only these branches: common separated list of branch names (or regexes).
 Blank for all.
 - Rebuild if destination branch changes:
 - Build only if Stash reports no conflicts:
 - Build only if PR is mergeable: